CPAN-Security/security.metacpan.org/docs/guides/random-data-for-security.md

 - captcha strings
 - multifactor authentication codes

+For any implementation of a protocol that specifies a random value, it is safer to use a secure random number generator, even when the protocol does not explicitly call for that.

 The built-in [rand](https://perldoc.perl.org/functions/rand) function is not fit for security purposes: it is seeded by only 32-bits (4 bytes), and the [output can be predicted easily](https://www.perlmonks.org/?node_id=151595).